Social-Emotional Learning and Mindfulness

 - Control impulses and behavior while satisfying their physical, emotional and sensory needs

-- Release blocked energy in the body that often results from chronic stress and trauma
+- Release blocked energy and anxiety in the body that often results from chronic stress and trauma

 Responsible Decision Making – Making ethical choices about personal and social behavior